 How to reduce chargebacks and protect your property against fraud

 The travel industry is infamous for having one of the highest rates of fraud and chargeback among major sectors, according to the Federal Reserve Bank of Kansas City.
 Why?
 For several reasons, including the high proportion of card-not-present transactions, relatively high transaction amounts, and lag time between bookings and stays.

 What exactly is a chargeback?

-As part of consumer protection measures, consumers can challenge unauthorized and fraudulent charges to their card, as well as purchases that don’t live up to standards.
+As part of consumer protection measures, consumers can challenge unauthorized and fraudulent charges to their cards, as well as purchases that don’t live up to standards.
 Chargebacks follow payment brand rules and are heavily in favor of the cardholder.
 This puts the responsibility on the hotel to prove that the charge is legitimate.

 Most chargebacks are the result of a billing error, unauthorized use of a credit card, fraud, or complaints about quality.
-So-called “friendly fraud” occurs when a consumer doesn’t remember the charge or didn’t like the experience, and files a dispute with the credit card company instead of asking the hotel for a refund.
+So-called “friendly fraud” occurs when a consumer doesn’t remember the charge or didn’t like the experience and files a dispute with the credit card company instead of asking the hotel for a refund.

 The cost of chargebacks to accommodation providers

 Chargebacks are not only a big pain; they are also extremely costly.
 In addition to a chargeback fee of $25 or more, there are the additional costs of lost revenue and time spent resolving the issue.
 Even if you successfully challenge a chargeback, the fee is non-refundable.
 And the more chargebacks you receive, the higher the fees.